ModeMan66/cloud-native-bootcamp-ocp311/lab-02-docker.md

 oc logs build/httpd-container-1
 ```

-Now you can see how each layer of the Dockerfile is build.
+Now you can see how each step of the Dockerfile is executed and several layers are built.
 At the end the resulting image is pushed to the internal image registry and could now be started up as a container.

 > Hint: To start a new build use the command `oc start-build httpd-container` or navigate to the `Build` section in the UI, click on the BuildConfig and select `Start Build`